NOIST1611/KRNL/v0.1.0/documentation/API.md

-# 📚 KRNL v0.1.0 System Call Reference
+#  KRNL v0.1.0 System Call Reference

-This documentation covers the public API (Syscalls) available in **KRNL Core**.
-All interactions with the kernel should be performed through the `KRNL` module.
+This documentation covers the public API (Syscalls) available in **KRNL**.
+All interactions with the kernel should be performed through the `OS` module.

 ---

-## 🚀 Process Management
+##  Process Management
 The Scheduler manages the lifecycle of all software running on the kernel.

 ### `KRNL.CreateTask(config: TaskConfig): Task`